scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

 in different configurations
 to operate on them in different contexts.

-We can cope with this in multiple ways.
+The most practical solution is to forego monad transformers entirely, and use a single "super-monad" that combines several useful monads into one.
+This is the approach taken by so-called IO monads, such as #href("https://typelevel.org/cats-effect/")[Cats Effect].
+These monad types usually provide asynchronicity, error-handling, and more in one type.

-One approach involves creating a single "super stack" and sticking to it throughout our code base.
+A similar approach is to create a single "super stack" and sticking to it throughout our code base.
 This works if the code is simple and largely uniform in nature.
 For example, in a web application,